AlaskaAirlines/Icons/README.md

 @import '@alaskaairux/orion-icons/dist/orion-icons';
 ```

-With Sass, React requires a `~` character prior to the importing library, example:
+Within React, Sass requires a `~` character prior to the importing library, example:

 ```scss
 @import '~@alaskaairux/orion-icons/dist/orion-icons';
 ```

 By default, no CSS classes are created when importing this file.
-To opt-in to the icon styles you need, you need to add a config variable map that will set a flag to `true` to process the classes you want.
+To opt-in to the icon styles needed, add a config variable map that will set a flag to `true` to output the classes needed.
+See the following example:

 ```scss
 $iconMap: (